Prag8855/aab/content/guides/blue-card.md

 Your temporary visa is valid for 6 to 12 months.
 After your arrive in Germany, you must go to the *[[Ausländerbehörde]]* and convert your temporary visa to a [residence permit](/glossary/Aufenthaltstitel).

 You will get a Blue Card residence permit.
 It's valid for up to 4 years.
-You can [renew it](#how-to-renew-a-blue-card) before it expires.
+You can [renew your Blue Card](#how-to-renew-your-blue-card) before it expires.

 After you receive your plastic Blue Card, [activate your eID](#activate-your-eid).